-Planners use a variety of tools and technology in their work, including geographic information systems (GIS) tools that analyze and manipulate data.
+Planners use various tools and technology in their work, including geographic information systems (GIS) tools that analyze and manipulate data.
 GIS is used to integrate the data with electronic maps.

 For example, planners may use GIS to overlay a land map with population density indicators.
 They also use statistical software, visualization and presentation programs, financial spreadsheets, and other database and software programs.

 Urban planners need to have a lot of specific knowledge and experience to be good at their jobs.
 Still, they also need certain soft skills to help them manage the sometimes challenging government work environment.